StanFaas/create-react-app/packages/react-scripts/README.md

 # CRA Multiple endpoints

 A modified react-scripts fork which allows you to setup custom endpoints for your Create React App projects.
+No ejecting needed.

 ## Motivation